PallaviZoting/calculator-behavior/addition.md

  And I press "plus"
  And I type in "Large number 2"
  And I press "equals"
- Then I see the "range exceed" as the result
+ Then I see the "Error" as the result

 Scenario: 6+* is provided as input
  Given The calculator is turned on